sven-hash/docs/docs/developers/develop-with-nym/websocket-client.md

 #### Receiving messages

-When another peap sends a message to you, all extraneous information is stripped and you just get the message.
+When another PEAP sends a message to you, all extraneous information is stripped and you just get the message.
 So if an app sends the following message:

 ```json
 {